DamBasement/wifi-warroom/wep_attack_flow.md

 ## Start the Attack

+For WEP we will do a deauthentication attack plus ARP injection.

+Let's see why

+### Deauth Attack
+Here we send deauth frames to a connected client.
+This forces the client to disconnect and reconnect to the WEP network.

+Upon reconnection, there's a high chance the client will send an **ARP request** to the access point — **this** is the perfect packet to capture.

+### Capture ARP + Start Injection
+Once the ARP request is captured, tools like `aireplay-ng -3` can replay it repeatedly, causing the AP to send out tons of encrypted responses — each using **a new IV** (Initialization Vector).

+This allows you to accumulate enough IVs quickly for aircrack-ng to recover the WEP key via statistical analysis.

-In a new terminal tab.
-Start monitoring specifically on AP ‘wifi-corp’ and dump the output in a capture file.
-Use copy and paste to execute the following command(s):
+In a new terminal tab let's start sniffing specifically on AP ‘wifi-corp’ and dump the output in a capture file.

 ```bash
 mkdir WEP